-Why is this resource required for this action?: This resource is needed to train students to take soil samples using industry standard procedures.
-The number of soil sampling augers available to the program is limited.
-Augers are needed to conduct a soil sampling lab with with an entire class.
+Why is this resource required for this action?: This resource is needed to train students to propate with materials and techniques based on industry standards.
+This unit is a replacement uit.

-Cost of Request (Nothing will be funded over the amount listed.): 5500
+Cost of Request (Nothing will be funded over the amount listed.): 7500